-In 1952, Abe and Eve Crittenden created a philosophy to share the enchanted place that is Plantation, California and transformed it into a summer farm camp for children.
+In 1952, Abe and Eve Crittenden created a philosophy to share an enchanted place on the Sonoma Coast and transformed it into a summer farm camp for children.
 This vision, which continues today, was to create a community where people could live in peace with each other and nature, while having fun and building strong relationships.
 In 1971 Abe and Eve transitioned the directorship to David and Ginny Crittenden who lived at the camp with their three children for several years.

 In 1985, David and Suzanne Brown purchased the camp and directed the program for 19 years.
 They carried Abe and Eve’s vision into the 21st century, while maintaining the history and traditions that make Farm Camp special.